Search for celebrities on Ancestry.com!KRETZMER

 Kristin Kuehn died suddenly on May 10, 1999 in her home in Esparto, California, of natural causes.
 She was born on June 12, 1957, Nampa, Idaho.

 While growing up in Nampa, Kristin was active in 4-H activities, junior leadership, gymnastics and music.
 She enjoyed roller skating, horseback riding and skiing.
 Kristin graduated from Oregon State University in 1983 with a BS in ornamental horticulture.
-Kristin and Mike, the son of Raymond and Doris Kuehn, of New Ulm, Minnesota were married in Winters in 1984.
+Kristin and Mike, the son of Raymond and Doris Kuehn, of New Ulm, Minnesota were marriage in Winters in 1984.
 For the past 10 years they owned and operated Kuehn Petals and Greens, specialty cut flower production farm near Esparto.

 Kristin specialized in unique flower designs, catering to individual tastes for birthdays, graduations, weddings, commencements and reunions.
 Kristin was very active in the local community where she taught music and gross motor skills in the elementary school, volunteered at Little League, soccer, many school committees, Friends of the Esparto Library and Almond Festival committees.
 She organized an annual community Easter egg hunt at her home.
 She also taught basic flower design classes for Woodland Adult Education and an accredited flower design course at Yuba Community College.